|

 I had no idea Audrey Hepburn had a connection to Belgium, let alone Brussels.
 To my surprise, I ended up living around the corner from where she was born in Ixelles (P.S.
 See why Ixelles is the best neighbourhood to stay in in Brussels!).

 A bit further out of the tourist epicentre of Brussels (but not too far) you’ll find a giant Ferris wheel you can ride.
-Ride the Ferris wheel for an incredible overhead view of Brussels.
+Ride the ferris wheel for an incredible overhead view of Brussels.

-The park is home to La Fabrique, a café with an unbeatable patio that looks out onto the park.
+The park is also home to La Fabrique, a café with an unbeatable patio that looks out onto the park.
 Throughout the small park, there are some historical landmarks.
 But, my favourite are the statues commemorating Peter Pan.

 There’s a statue for not only Peter but also a small rabbit for Neverland (it says: “Peter Pan, Neverland is still alive”).